 Jon Brick, Mother In Charge: A Documentary Feature Film ($2,000)

-“Mother In Charge” is a feature documentary film about a Kansas City, MO mother struck by the tragedy of her son’s murder who takes a stand against homicide and gun violence.
-Through his film Jon Brick hopes to inspire people to come forward and help authorities solve crimes, without having to worry about their own safety.
+“Mother In Charge” is a feature documentary film about a Kansas City mother, struck by the tragedy of her son’s murder, that takes a stand against homicide and gun violence.
+Rosilyn Temple, devastated by the loss, changed her life and began a personal search for justice that has become a calling that could transform cities nationwide.
+Rosilyn’s emotional work with families of other victims of violence fills a dire need, bridging a terrible gap between police and the community.
+Through this film Jon Brick shows how one woman is making a difference by bringing people together and changing lives.
 The Inspiration Grant Funds will be used for expenses for phase one of the overall cost of the documentary film.

 Kim Eichler-Messmer, Natural Dye Workshop ($1,200)

-Kim Eichler-Messmer, a textile artist and teacher, has been dyeing fabric as part of her studio practice for over 15 years; she will attend a 5-day workshop on natural dyes, taught by Michel Garcia, at the Textile Center of Minnesota.
-Garcia, a botanist, chemist, dyer, and naturalist, is one of the leading dye experts in the world and rarely teaches in the United States.
-The Inspiration Grant funds would cover travel costs to attend the workshop, a membership fee to the Textile Center of Minnesota, and workshop supplies.
-Kim plans to share the new techniques that she learns there with local studios and students.
+Kim Eichler-Messmer, Associate Professor of Fiber at the Kansas City Art Institute, has been dyeing fabric as part of her studio practice for over 15 years.
+To expand her dye knowledge into a new area she will attend a 5-day workshop on natural dyes, taught by Michel Garcia, at the Textile Center of Minnesota.
+Garcia, a botanist, chemist, dyer, and naturalist, is one of the leading dye experts in the world.
+The Inspiration Grant funds will cover travel costs to attend the workshop, a membership fee to the Textile Center of Minnesota, and workshop supplies.
+Kim plans to share the new techniques that she learns in the workshop with her students at KCAI and at the Kansas City Textile Studio.

 Marcie Miller Gross, GlogauAIR Residency in Berlin and Research in Stockholm & Copenhagen ($1,000)